taajcheema/four_factors/README.md

 # four_factors

-_"All models are wrong, but some are useful."_ George E.P.
+_"All models are wrong, but some are useful."_ - George E.P.
 Box

 ## Introduction

+This research intends to:

-The purpose of this paper is twofold.
-The first is to introduce and visualize historical changes of [Dean Oliver's](http://www.basketballonpaper.com/)[ "Four Factors of Basketball Success in the NBA"](https://www.basketball-reference.com/about/factors.html).
-The second is to use these four factors to create models to predict wins and margin of victory for different NBA teams.
+1) Introduce [Dean Oliver's](http://www.basketballonpaper.com/)[ "Four Factors of Basketball Success in the NBA"](https://www.basketball-reference.com/about/factors.html) and test if the four factors are statistically significant predictors of success in the NBA
+2) Use the four factors to predict a team's number of wins and average margin of victory in the NBA using historical data and various machine learning models
+3) Compare the observed weightings of the different factors in our models to those proposed by Dean Oliver and Ed Küpfer.

 ## What's In This Repository?